rishi-raj-jain/suplovers-astro/src/content/tours/en/muelle-viejo.md

 card:
   title: MUELLE VIEJO ROUTE
   paragraph: >
     Paddle for 3.5 kilometers near the beaches of Coveñas.
-Visit the foundations of the old Copetrol pier, inhabited by pelicans and seagulls.
+Visit the foundations of the old Ecopetrol pier, inhabited by pelicans and seagulls.
 Offers bird watching for approximately one hour.
   button_text: Read more...
   button_link: /tours/muelle-viejo
   image: